zakaria6464/nidde-demo/NIDDE_AG-10_TESTING_ARCHITECTURE_V1.0.1.md

 until the complete canonical architecture sequence and final readiness conditions are satisfied.

-No production application, backend, Android, database, CI/CD, or infrastructure implementation should be created solely because AG-10 has been written.
+No production application source code, CI/CD workflow, infrastructure, or release configuration should be created solely because AG-10 has been written.

-45. Control Statement
+40. Control Statement

 AG-10 establishes the testing architecture boundary for NIDDE.

-Testing exists to verify that implementation conforms to the approved architecture and domain contracts.
+Testing verifies the approved architecture and implementation behavior but does not become an authoritative business layer.

-Testing must preserve backend authority for identity, authorization, ownership, lifecycle, payments, KYC, financial state, and other protected business decisions.

-Testing must preserve the external integration boundaries defined by AG-08 and the Android client boundary defined by AG-09.

-AG-10 must remain compatible with AG-03 through AG-09 and provide the testing requirements consumed by AG-11 through AG-13.
+AG-10 must remain compatible with AG-03 through AG-09 and must provide the testing requirements consumed by AG-11 through AG-13 without redefining their ownership.

-No test-only shortcut may silently redefine an approved architecture contract.
+No test, fixture, mock, sandbox, or test environment may silently redefine an approved NIDDE architecture contract.

 AG-10 STATUS: READY FOR VERIFICATION